kodecocodes/swift-algorithm-club/Quicksort/README.markdown

 	equal:   [ 8, 8 ]
 	greater: [ 10, 9, 14, 27, 26 ]

-This is a good split because `less` and `equal` roughly contain the same number of elements.
+This is a good split because `less` and `greater` roughly contain the same number of elements.
 So we've picked a good pivot that chopped the array right down the middle.

 Note that the `less` and `greater` arrays aren't sorted yet, so we call `quicksort()` again to sort those two subarrays.
 That does the exact same thing: pick a pivot and split the subarray into three even smaller parts.